jkeuper/jkeuper.github.io/_posts/2017-09-30-git-bisect.md

 $
 ```

-And there we have it, the commit that caused all this misery.
+And there we have it, the commit that caused all that misery.
 Now that
 was easy!
 No effort at all compared to other version control
 systems and trying to track that faulty commit.

 Our HEAD is still pointing to that faulty commit.
 Use _git reset_
-to restore your workspace to the situation before your started with
+to restore your workspace to the situation before you started with
 _git bisect_.

 ```console